Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/add-sharepoint-to-tfs.md

     > SharePoint Central Administration.
 If not, you must obtain this
     > information from an administrator for that server.

-7. In **Default location for team project collection sites**, specify the relative path for the site collection that you want to use as the root for team project collections that use this SharePoint web application.
+7. In **Default location for project collection sites**, specify the relative path for the site collection that you want to use as the root for project collections that use this SharePoint web application.

     > [!NOTE]